alanmcna/tilt_hydrometer/README.md

 # Pico Tilt Hydrometer

 Just like DIY?
 Yeah, me too.
 I'm all for supporting the existing market place offerings but I was keen to try this for myself (it didn't look too hard, spoiler - it wasn't) and there's no obvious local solution.

-I also like the pico format and was keen to test some of the deepsleep modes to see if this works.
+I also keen to try:
+* the 'impossible' - could a pi pico work with deepsleep mods?
+* to use WIFI - water and 2.4ghz are not friends others use bluetooth - let's say I much prefer wifi and was keen to see if it was possible
+  - that said WIFI is a hungry beast even 10s bursts are to much?

 This is what I ended up with ...